 Formal processes have been adopted by Macquarie to review the performance of our most senior executives.
-The BRC oversees the process for the annual performance review of the CEOs of Macquarie and Macquarie Bank, and other Executive Key Management Personnel (Operating Group Heads, the CRO, the CFO and the Chief Operating Officer).
+The BRC oversees the process for the annual performance review of the CEOs of MGL and MBL, and other Executive KMP (Operating Group Heads, the CRO, the CFO and the Chief Operating Officer).

-As part of the annual review, the CEO prepares a formal report on her performance and presents it to the NEDs.
-The NEDs review the CEO's performance by considering a range of factors including financial performance, risk management and compliance, business leadership and customer outcomes, and people leadership and professional conduct consistent with the Code of Conduct and What We Stand For.
-A similar process is followed to review the performance of the CEO of Macquarie Bank.
+As part of the annual review, the MGL CEO meets with the NEDs to consider a formal presentation on Macquarie's financial position and performance, risk management and compliance, business leadership, customer outcomes, and people leadership and professional conduct consistent with the Code of Conduct and What We Stand For.
+A similar process is followed to review the performance of the MBL CEO.

-The CEO evaluates, at least annually, the performance of the Executive Key Management Personnel.
-Performance criteria vary according to the individual's role but include (as appropriate) financial performance, risk management and compliance, business leadership and customer outcomes, and people leadership and professional conduct consistent with the Code of Conduct and What We Stand For.
-The CEO reports to the Board and the BRC on the performance of these key executives and the BRC recommends individual senior executive remuneration for Board approval.
+The MGL CEO evaluates, at least annually, the performance of the Executive KMP.
+Performance criteria vary according to the individual's role but include (as appropriate) financial performance, business and people leadership, their business judgement as well as a holistic assessment of both financial and non-financial risks, including conduct matters and outcomes for our clients and partners.
+The MGL CEO reports to the Board and the BRC on the performance of these key executives and the BRC recommends individual senior executive remuneration for Board approval.

-The Board and the CEO seek to ensure that remuneration for the CRO is determined in a way that preserves the independence of this function and maintains Macquarie's robust risk management framework.
+The Board and the MGL CEO seek to ensure that remuneration for the CRO is determined in a way that preserves the independence of this function and maintains Macquarie's robust risk management framework.